equalitie/open-corroborator/doc/system.rst

 Permissions
 -----------
-There are 3 user groups.
+There are 3 user groups controlling access and workflow.
 Each one has a limited number of status options when editing records:

   * data-analyst: statuses available: updated
   * senior-data-analyst: statuses available: updated, reviewed